juanjosecavila/submodule-mother/README.md

     - This has the specific submodule reference, could be outdated

 ### Update Submodule from repo ###
-- In the 'demo_child' folder, create a commit and push with the updated submodule
+- In the 'submodule-child' folder, create a commit and push with the updated submodule
     - `git add .`
     - `git commit -m "Updated submodule"`
     - `git push`